Natural Leopard Gecko Substrates

 If you choose to use sand, take caution to ensure the leopard gecko is at least 6 inches long.
 The smaller the gecko is, the higher the chance an impaction will occur.
 No hatchlings or young leopard geckos should be placed on a sand substrate for this very reason.
 To learn more about impactions, and what they can do to your leopard gecko, please read the impactions section under health.

-This is the most horrid and marketed substrate for use with leopard geckos.
+This is the most horrid and commonly marketed substrate for use with leopard geckos.
 If I were to go into detail on this page as to why this stuff should be banned for use with any reptile, the pages purpose would be lost.
 I have dedicated a page to explain why calcium based sands are dangerous.
-That can be located here: The Dangers of Calcium Sand Substrates
+That can be located here: Calcium Sand Substrates - Dangers

 To put it mildly, don't use any type of calcium sand with your leopard gecko.
 If you are going to use any type of sand substrate, please use the sand mentioned above and please take the time to educate yourself on why calcium based substrates are dangerous.